 I have heard of more than one incident in which the dog-to-dog intros went beautifully—and the dogs then had brutal fights in the car on the way home from the adoption agency.

-How about the goal of educating the adopter?
+Now, how about the goal of educating the adopter?
 In order to truly learn, most adult learners need to start with a basic principle—one of respect.
 Well…many folks have lots of knowledge about how their dog interacts with other dogs and are perfectly comfortable and happy to do the introduction on their own.
 How open will this person be to being “educated” when we have pretty much said to them, “Never mind what you think you know,” by making the introduction a requirement they must meet in order to adopt?

 Again, if we shift the dog-to-dog introduction from a policy to a service for a small subset of those who request that assistance, now you have someone truly ready and open to your information.